MartinKarlsson1337/IoT-bike/README.md

 ```
 We set the WiFi interface to station mode by calling `network.WLAN(network.STA_IF)`.
 This allows us to act as a client, rather than an access-point.
 We try to connect to our Wi-Fi, and if the connection succeeds we turn on the LED and return the configuration.

 We also need a way to send our data to Adafruit.
-That is provided in this function:
+That is provided with this function:
 ```
 def send_session(bike_session):
     try: